 일월일일일요일 (January = il-wol, 1st= il il, Sunday = il-yo-il)

 There are some fun combinations of the common elements in the Korean words for planets and dates.
 For example, Jupiter (목성 / mog-seong = “Star of Wood”) is currently visible in the evening sky, and today is Friday (금요일 / geum-yoil = “Gold Day”) on the day June 30 (6월 30일 = “Six Moon Three Ten Sun”).
 If we were to say we were

 …looking for Jupiter on Friday June 30

 The literal meaning of the Korean translation of this would be:

 …looking for the Star of Wood on Six Moon Three Ten Sun Gold Day

 For further reading, the Wikipedia article on names of the days has the full fascinating history of day naming systems in many languages.
-The Let’s ROK and Roll blog also has an interesting post about the Korean names for all the objects in the Solar System.Follow the Lexplorers:
+The Let’s ROK and Roll blog also has an interesting post about the Korean names for all the objects in the Solar System.Share this Lexplorers post: